blackbaud/powerbi-connector/README.md

 For the **Create an application** step, you need to add `https://oauth.powerbi.com/views/oauthredirect.html` as a redirect URI.
 To add a redirect URI, after you create the application, open it from the My applications page.
 In the **Redirect URI** tile, select **Edit.**

+For Power BI to access data from your instance of Raiser's Edge NXT or Financial Edge NXT, your registered application must be [connected to your Blackbaud environment](https://developer.blackbaud.com/skyapi/docs/applications/createapp#connect-your-app).

 ## Installation

 ### Step 1 - Create